kacreel/aide_summer/class1-intro-programming-python/guide/class1-lecture-guide.md

    - Introduction to core programming concepts

 2. **Coursera Python for Data Science, AI and Development** (40 minutes)
-   - Instructions on how to "audit course" (see "How to Audit Email.pdf")

 ## Class Schedule